 Q: What are the challenges in impedance matching?

 A: The first challenge is figuring out what the source output impedance and load impedance actually are.
 In some cases, such as individual components, the vendor provides this data; however, parasitics and other in-circuit factors will change these values.
 In many cases, impedances must be determined by a detailed model of the circuit and its many elements, which is a difficult task for high-frequency RF.
 In these cases, impedances must be measured.
 The difficulty of assessing these impedances increases with frequency.

 Q: How are these impedances measured?

-A: A sophisticated test instrument called a vector network analyzer (VNA), as well a test suite are used, Figure 1.
-The VNA sweeps across the frequency range of interest, measures the impedance, and then provides a table or graphical representation of results.
+A: A sophisticated test instrument called a vector network analyzer (VNA), as well as a test suite, is used (Figure 1).
+The VNA sweeps across the frequency range of interest, measures the impedance, and then provides a table or graphical representation of the results.

 Q: Once you know the source and load impedance, what’s the next step?

 A: The next step is to devise a matching network so that the source sees an impedance equal to its complex conjugate, and the load sees a source with an impedance equal to its own complex conjugate.
 There are many topologies for implementing networks that can do this, but determining the specific values of the components within these networks is very difficult.

 Q: Why is this difficult?
 Isn’t this just a matter of detailed calculations which can be automated?